Are you wondering how to get more life insurance for less money? I did during the later stages of the pandemic, and my wife, Sydney, followed suit.

 With the birth of our second child, more mortgage debt, and my 40th birthday rapidly approaching, we decided it was worth it to see if I could get additional life insurance at a reasonable price.

-I headed over to PolicyGenius, one of our trusted business partners, to find out what it would cost for me to get an additional $500,000 in life insurance, bringing my total coverage to $1,000,000.
+I headed over to Policygenius, one of our trusted business partners, to find out what it would cost for me to get an additional $500,000 in life insurance.
+That would bring my total coverage to $1,000,000.

 I was shocked at how low the quotes were.
 Fascinated, I started playing around with the coverage amounts and years of protection in their quotes tool.